Things to Avoid when researching a breeder:

 - Anyone who sells underaged bunnies - the legal age to adopt a rabbit is 8 weeks of age.
 Rabbits can safely wean between 7-8 weeks of age.
 This is important!
 If a baby bunny is separated too young it may not develop proper gut flora (this is obtained by ingesting their mothers cecotropes).
 When this happens these young rabbits may experience sudden onset of diarrhea, lethargy, shock, and even death.
 Please be realistic when adopting a bunny and expect an 8 week of Holland lop to fit in two hands (not your palm) see below photo for age identification as some breeders will lie about the age of the bunnies they are sending home.

 - Avoid anyone who is not willing to send you photos of the parents or provide any details on the parents (names, colors, size, etc..)
-What this tells me, is that the bunnies may not have been bred by the person selling them, and often times then not, these bunnies are being brought in from either Mexico or from other farms who mass produce rabbits.
-And two things can come from that situation.
+What this tells me, is that the bunnies may not have been bred by the person selling them, and often times then not, these bunnies are being brought in from either Mexico or from other farms who mass produce rabbits out of state.
+The term for this type of process is call a "Pet Broker" or a "Pet Flipper".
+These people will usually buy mass amounts of bunnies (most the time underage) from different breeders and farms and then bring them to their home and try and sell/pass these bunnies off as being bred at their home and THIS IS NOT THE CASE!
+And many things can come from that situation.
 One being, how do you know your rabbit is purebred?
 How do you know how large this bunny may end up?
+How do you know the age of this rabbit?
 Second issue, is if this bunny was bred/born elsewhere and then transferred to the person selling them, then has this bunny been exposed to disease?
-Like RHDv2? or has this bunny been subjected to extreme stresses that could lead to mucoid enteritis?
-Time and time again, I get emails about bunnies adopted from a breeder (or shall I say broker) in Southern California (who has a larger Instagram following) and subsequently their bunny passed away after only a few days/weeks of ownership.
-When the breeder was confronted of the deaths they immediate blamed the owner (then blocked them on social media) and the care of the rabbits stating it was negligent and their environment.
+Like RHDv2, Pasteurella, E. Cunculi, Vent Disease, Mites, Ringworm, etc? or has this bunny been subjected to extreme stresses that could lead to mucoid enteritis?
+Time and time again, I get emails about bunnies adopted from a breeder (or shall I say broker) in both Southern & Nothern California (who has a larger Instagram following) and subsequently these bunnies end up passing away after only a few days/weeks of ownership.
+When one of these breeders were confronted of the deaths they immediate blamed the owner (then blocked them on social media) and they said the care of the rabbits was negligent and it must have been the new owner's environment causing the death.
 However, after I was sent photos of the bunnies when they adopted them it was apparent these bunnies were only 4-5 weeks old!

 - Avoid anyone who isn't willing to provide a health guarantee.
 Rabbits are sensitive and not every bunny does well going into a new environment despite our best efforts.
 Make sure you are dealing with someone who is transparent about what they are willing do to if something unforeseen happens to your bunny immediately after adoption.